 With the popularity of WordPress, there is a plethora of malicious software that disrupts how users interact with the website.
 Common variations of malware for WordPress websites include:

 - Viruses – Software that replicates by injecting malicious code into other applications.
 Attackers use viruses to affect the website’s core functionality or add spam content that degrades the user experience.

-- Trojan horse – Hackers use Trojan horses to perform a wide range of malicious actions for a WordPress website, including corrupting the wp-config.php file, FTP files and exploiting the system’s resources.
+- Trojan horse – Hackers use Trojan horses to perform a wide range of malicious actions for a WordPress website, including corrupting the wp-config.php file and FTP files and exploiting the system’s resources.

 - Ransomware – Some attacks, like the WannaCry attack, make WordPress websites inaccessible until the hackers are paid to remove the malicious software.
 This can have catastrophic effects, including loss of revenue, tarnished reputation, and penalties from compliance authorities.

-Other malware used to compromise WordPress websites includes cryptocurrency mining bots, adware, and spyware.
+Other malware that compromised WordPress websites includes cryptocurrency mining bots, adware, and spyware.

 The major security issue to be considered for WordPress sites

 Attackers could use malicious SQL statements to compromise the database of WordPress websites, orchestrating SQL injection attacks.
 They inject SQL codes in stealth mode via the data accepted and transmitted from the website.
 This commonly involves using an input field to supply masked queries that contain special characters.

 These characters are used by the SQL interpreter in the execution of external commands.
 Common entry points for WordPress SQLi attacks include feedback fields, search bars, shopping carts, logging-in forms, signing up, or contact submission.